Traditional Vietnamese wedding: The Proposal and Engagement

 The Đám Hỏi is similar to the actual wedding ceremony, though more simpler and with some variations.
-The future groom's family and friends will go to his future bride's home with offerings; traditionally, these gifts are fruits, betel leaves, areca leaves, wine, tea, fruits, cakes, tobacco, jewelry and a roasted pig.
+The future groom's family and friends will go to his future bride's home with offerings; traditionally, these gifts are fruits, betel leaves, areca leaves, wine, tea, fruits, cakes, tobacco, jewellery and a roasted pig.
 The gifts are contained in amount of lacquer boxes, called mâm quả, that are covered in red paper or cloth and carried by the younger unmarried men of the future groom's family; the amount of each gift is even (with the exception of the roasted pig) while the amount of boxes are odd.
-(In Vietnamese culture, odd numbers and red symbolize luck for the young couple).
+(In Vietnamese culture, odd numbers and red symbolise luck for the young couple).
 The future groom and his entourage will wait at the door until the other family says the bride is ready.
 Once the group is accepted into the home, the gifts are received by the same number of younger unmarried women from the future bride's side.
 Refreshments prepared by the future bride's side are made ready to be served to the other family members.
 A representative from each family will introduce the family members of both sides respectively; the representatives by tradition are respected male elders of each family, and introductions begin with the future groom's side.
 The representative of the first side will explain their purpose of being there and their request for the future bride's hand in marriage.
 Once the gifts are unwrapped and approved by the future bride's family, the future bride herself is then brought out.
 She will then pour tea or water to invite her future groom's family and the future groom will conversely do the same for her family.
 Some of the gifts brought in will be placed on the ancestral altar.
 The future bride and groom will burn incense to notify the future bride's ancestors of the engagement.
-Jewelry, typically an engagement ring, a pair of earrings, and at least one circular gold necklace called a kièng, will then be placed onto the future bride.
+Jewelry, typically an engagement ring, a pair of earrings, and at least one circular gold necklace called a kiềng, will then be placed onto the future bride.
 The ceremony will either end or a simple banquet hosted by the future bride's side will occur afterwards.
 During the ceremony, both members attending may either wear an Áo dài or formal Western clothing.
 The future bride in particular may wear an Áo dài that had been gifted to her by her own family in celebration for her upcoming engagement.

 Traditionally, future brides would embroider a pair of lovebirds, known as chim uyên ương, and give them to their fiancé during the ceremony.
-The gift was the equivalent to today's engagement ring, and the birds symbolize fidelity and love.
+The gift was the equivalent to today's engagement ring, and the birds symbolise fidelity and love.